 Choose the right battery size

-Some electric cars, such as the Nissan Leaf, Volkswagen ID 3 and most Teslas, offer a choice of different battery sizes within the same model.
+Many electric cars, such as Volkswagen's ID 3, the MG 4 and most Teslas, offer a choice of different battery sizes in the same model.

 Choose the right EV spec

 The spec or trim of your chosen EV can also affect its range.
-For example, larger alloy wheels have a negative impact, while accessories such as roof racks can increase drag and reduce efficiency in exactly the same way as they do on internal combustion-engined (ICE) cars.
+For example, larger alloy wheels have a negative impact on range, while accessories such as roof racks can increase drag and reduce efficiency in exactly the same way as they do on internal combustion-engined (ICE) cars.

 Update your EV software

-Depending on which EV you choose, you might gain a few extra miles of range via a remote update.
-Tesla, for example, added 23 miles to the range of the Model X, with no physical modifications to components.
+Depending on which EV you choose, you might gain a few extra miles of range via an over-the-air software update.
+Tesla, for example, has unleashed additional range from its cars on a few occasions without any hardware changes whatsoever.

 Pre-condition your electric car

 One benefit to driving an EV is the pre-conditioning function, which helps to preserve range, as well as enhancing comfort and convenience.
-What it means is that your EV’s interior can be pre-heated or pre-cooled before you begin your journey.
+What it means is that your EV’s interior can be pre-heated or pre-cooled while plugged in, using electricity from the mains to hit your preferred temperature before you begin driving.

 Not only will you feel more relaxed, but the car’s driving range will be maximised and its battery life will be lengthened.
 The pre-conditioning function is usually activated by a smartphone app connected to the car itself, or by its infotainment system.

-Just schedule in your daily departure times, and the car’s cabin will be heated or cooled to its ideal temperature.
+You can do this on demand or schedule your daily departure times, and the car’s cabin will be heated or cooled to its ideal temperature.
 Easy!
-When the car is plugged in and charging (for example, overnight) it takes power from the mains electricity supply, so there is no impact on the available range.

 Plan your charging locations